alerner1/perfect-game-client/README.md

 TUESDAY:
   * DONE get algorithm to connect to front end
   * DONE bug fixes
+  * fix carousel so it shows appropriate items and doesn't auto scroll
   * build out game info page
-  * make buttons for user to scroll through results and then i think we've reached mvp!
+  and then i think we've reached mvp!